tensorflow/addons/.github/pull_request_template.md

 # Description

-Please include a summary of the change and which issue is fixed.
+Brief Description of the PR:

 Fixes # (issue)